2023 Château Troplong Mondot Saint-Emilion Premier Grand Cru Classé

 Conclusion

-The 2023 Troplong Mondot is a special wine that combines the power of its terroir with refinement and balance.
-With its deep aromas, rich texture and long finish, it is a wine that will be admired now and for decades to come.
+The 2023 Troplong Mondot is a remarkable wine that combines the power of its terroir with refinement and balance.
+With its deep aromas, rich texture, and long finish, it's a wine that will be admired both now and for decades to come.

-FACT: It is also worth mentioning that we purchase the (Bordeaux) wines directly and never purchase them through intermediaries because we do not know which journeys the wine has made and how it has been treated.
-The wines come from the cellars of the Chateau directly to our conditioned Warehouse in Dordrecht where all our wines are stored.
+FACT: It's also worth mentioning that we buy our (Bordeaux) wines directly and never through intermediaries, as we don't know all the journeys the wine has made or how it has been treated.
+The wines come directly from the Chateau's cellars to our climate-controlled warehouse in Dordrecht, where all our wines are stored.

 Specifications